dawn-infra-labs/dawn-secure-transport/PROTOCOLS.md

 When adding or modifying a protocol:

-- integrate with the Rust Unified Transport Layer (RUTL)
+- integrate with the Rust Unified Transport Layer (RUTL, see `docs/protocols/RUTL.md`)
 - document handshake behavior
 - document fingerprinting risks
 - include integration tests